rgocal/Truesight/README.md

 # 🎮 TrueSight

-Summarized as a Steam Charts mobile app, Truesight is an application focused on Steam game analytics and player-count insights.
+A Steam Charts inspired app for android, Truesight is focused on Steam game analytics and player-count insights.
 It provides clean, visual, and data-driven views of live, historical, and aggregated Steam player data — designed with performance, offline support, and modern UI principles in mind.
-This application gathers it's data from public and community created api.
+This application gathers it's data from public and community driven api.

 ### 📊 Player Count Analytics